Wondering what places in Romania to visit? This list has sites in Romania for history buffs, nature lovers, and

 After being through a year so full of anxiety, we thought our readers might want to visit some beautiful places that bring some peace of mind – in Romania.
-There are no city breaks or crowded tourist places, but beautiful places bring you joy and calm moments.
+There are no city breaks or crowded tourist places, but beautiful places bring joy and calm moments.

 Travel to Romania may not be on top of your list, but after reading this, you’ll be sure to change your mind.

-This idyllic medieval town is top of every Romanian travel list, and no doubt it’s undoubtedly well deserved because Sibiu has plenty of things to do.
+This idyllic medieval town is at the top of every Romanian travel list, and no doubt it’s undoubtedly well deserved because Sibiu has plenty of things to do.
 Sibiu is one of the most picturesque places to visit in Romania, with a medieval feel that attracts travelers from all over.

 It’s considered an idyllic destination for its beautiful architecture and rich culture.
 It’s one of the oldest still existing Saxon towns in Romania and all of Europe.

-The Old Town looks straight out of a Brothers Grimm fairy tale with its narrow cobblestone streets and medieval German architecture.
+The Old Town resembles a Brothers Grimm fairy tale with its narrow cobblestone streets and medieval German architecture.
 Besides looking so picturesque, it’s also home to mythical attractions, such as:

 - The Old Town looks like you traveled back in a time machine

 - The Bridge of Lies, a 160-year-old bridge that can sense if you are lying and makes strange noises

 - The Upper Town and Lower Town were districts separating the rich from the working-class people (merchants, cobblers, blacksmiths)